-Overall, I’d say that my professors have made a positive impact on me by showing me the limitless potential of animation and giving me the drive to experiment with my medium to create interesting, creative work.
+Overall, I’d say that my professors have made a positive impact on me by showing me the limitless potential of animation and giving me the drive to experiment with my medium to create interesting creative work.

 Describe the [Pixar] application process.

 I applied online after the recruiter’s visit and heard back weeks later in the midst of thesis film stress.
-A recruiter sent an email wanting to talk, so I was freaking out whether or not there was an interview process.
-She called a few days shortly to tell me it was intentional, as there was no interview process and that I had been accepted.
-The acceptance was determined primarily on review of the submitted reel. ...
+A recruiter sent an email wanting to talk, so I was freaking out about whether or not there was an interview process.
+She called a few days short to tell me it was intentional, as there was no interview process and that I had been accepted.
+The acceptance was determined primarily on a review of the submitted reel. ...